AkshayContributes/password-manager/README.md

 # PasswordMan
 Your online bank password belongs to you and just you and not to untrustworthy tools.
-Enter PasswordMan
+Enter PasswordMan!!!

 ### Functionalities
 - Given a username and the application name it generates and stores a password into mysql db